bottled-lightning/Toy-Engine/README.md

 How to Run
 ==========
 Toy-Engine executable looks for configuration file path in environment variable or labeled on the command line.
 The configuration file must have the path to the modules shared library outputted by `make modules` in order to dynamically load each plugin, or it must be specified on command line.
-Command line will take precedence.
+Command line will always take precedence.

 ###Usage
-- `TOYENGINE_CFG=~/config.cfg && ./Toy-Engine`
+- `export TOYENGINE_CFG=~/config.cfg && ./Toy-Engine`
-- `./Toy-Engine -I ~/config.cfg`
+- `./Toy-Engine -f ~/config.cfg`